-We are committed to making as much of our research available to as wider audience as possible.
+We are committed to making as much of our research available to as wide an audience as possible.

-Our Research Report series includes research carried out by Historic England (formerly English Heritage), as well as work we have funded other organisations to carry out on our behalf.
+Our Research Report series includes research into the physical evidence of the historic environment carried out by Historic England (formerly English Heritage), as well as work we have funded other organisations to carry out on our behalf.

-You can search the series through our dedicated search page:
+You can search the Research Reports series through our dedicated search page:

 Find Stonehenge research reports using our map

 Download all 20 reports from our recent research using our new interactive map of the Stonehenge landscape.
 You can also buy the Stonehenge Landscape book from our online bookshop.

 Together with the book, these reports represent an up-to-date synthesis of this iconic monument and surrounding area; the results of several years' fieldwork and research.

 The reports provide accurate, detailed information on the location, surviving shape and size of the monuments in the World Heritage Site; from the prehistoric barrows to the more recent monuments, such as the early 20th-century Air Ministry markers.

 Some of these reports are interim reports, making the results of specialist investigations available in advance of full publication.
 They are not usually subject to external refereeing, and their conclusions may sometimes have to be modified in the light of information not available at the time of the investigation.

 Where no final project report is available, you should consult the author before citing these reports in any publication.
 Opinions expressed in these reports are those of the author(s) and are not necessarily those of Historic England.